infamousjoeg/conjur-poc-assets/secretshub/azure/arm/README.md

 ### Deploying the ARM template

-The ARM template can be deployed using the Azure CLI or PowerShell.
-The following example uses the Azure CLI.
+The ARM template can be deployed using the Azure Portal, Azure CLI or PowerShell.

 #### Azure Portal